alanfabiano/autostart-nginx-php-mysql/README.md

 4. copy the bash code to your script
 5. crontab -e
 6. Add the code at bottom (note this cron is for 5m in 5m) .   */5 * * * * /opt/startifdown.sh >/dev/null 2>&1
+7. Be sure the scripy is executable: chmod +x /opt/startifdown.sh